Lokathor/lokathor.github.io/src/gb_audio_synth.md

 ## Some Terms

-Let's define just a few terms before we go on:
+Just a few terms before we go on:

 * **DMG:** The Game Boy's production identifier was DMG for "Dot-Matrix Game".
   I've been trying to not type "DMG" before this point in the document and it's